Mortgage

 The most recipients have to pay is 1% of the home sales price (some only up to $500)

-You may have to agree to stay in the home as long as 15 years
+You must agree to stay in the home as long as five to 15 years

-If you sell or refinance before you reach your affordability period, you’ll have to pay back the assistance
+If you sell or rent the home before the end of your agreed-upon period, you’ll have to pay back all of the assistance

 There’s a maximum sales price, which varies by locality